2021 Ford Mustang Mach-E AWD first ride: Monster electric donut machine

 Ford isn't saying how many have plunked down $500 to reserve a Mach-E, but the company recently revealed it has orders from all 50 states, and the First Edition model is sold out.
 Additionally, Ford tells me AWD is proving quite popular, with almost 75% of buyers in cold-weather states opting for the tech.
 In New England, the figure jumps to 90%.

-As for the 2021 Ford Mustang Mach-E's consumer appeal, Ford says roughly 6 in 10 reservation holders are conquest shoppers (those who haven't bought a Ford or Lincoln in 15 years).
+As for the 2021 Ford Mustang Mach-E's consumer appeal, Ford says roughly six in 10 reservation holders are "conquest shoppers," meaning they haven't bought a Ford or Lincoln in 15 years.
 That's almost 10% higher than the corresponding rate for other Blue Oval models, and yet, I'm actually surprised it's not significantly higher.
-In any case, when it comes to brand loyalists, one in four reservation-holders have owned a Mustang previously.
+In any case, when it comes to brand loyalists, one in four reservation holders have owned a Mustang previously.

 Clearly, not all of the pony car's fans are self-anointed purists.